 A popular name made infamous by Bob Dylan, was a popular boys name for years, now more and more girls are taking the name too.

 An English surname meaning ‘east town’, this has always been a popular boy’s name, but again, the celebrities are leading the charge, daughters first.

-	A Dutch variation that has links to a number of names that start with Eli, this is a unisex name with a simple nickname.
+A Dutch variation that has links to a number of neutral baby names that start with Eli, this is a unisex name with a simple nickname.